Qiskit/qiskit/CONTRIBUTING.md

 sure to always be kind and respectful in your interactions with maintainers and other contributors, you can read [the Qiskit Code of Conduct](https://github.com/Qiskit/qiskit/blob/main/CODE_OF_CONDUCT.md).

+### Use of AI-assisted tools
+Contributors are welcome to use AI-assisted coding tools to help draft or generate code.
+However, you are responsible for the content you submit: review it carefully, make sure you understand it, and be able to explain the reasoning behind your choices during review.
+Submissions that appear unreviewed or copied directly from an AI without proper understanding may be requested to be revised or declined.
+Please also note that spamming issues or pull requests with AI-generated comments is strictly prohibited under the (Qiskit Code of Conduct](https://qisk.it/coc).

 ## Contributor Licensing Agreement